halmasieh/Credit_Risk_Analysis/README.md

 - Model's Accuracy: 0.94
 - Balanced Accuracy Score: 0.93

 In fact, by choosing the balanced random forest classifier, we observe significient changes in the metric specially the last two.
-Therefore, this classifier will perform well if it is selected to predict to predict the tast data.
+Therefore, this classifier will perform well if it is selected to predict to predict the tast data and reduce bias.